Alessine/TidyTuesday-Visualizations/README.md

 ### Week 24 - Fish in the Great Lakes
 This dataset comes from the [Great Lakes Fishery Commission](http://www.glfc.org/great-lakes-databases.php).
 I have been looking for an opportunity to create sunburst plots and this seemed like the perfect dataset for it, with its nested structure (lakes - years - fish species).
 Below is the static plot for Lake Erie.

-Since the dataset includes figures for all five great lakes, I wrote the plotting code into a function, which can be used to make this kind of plot for each of them, just by specifying the name of the lake.
+Since the dataset includes figures for all five great lakes, I wrote the plotting code into a function, which can be used to make this kind of plot for each of them by just specifying the name of the lake.

 Check out the code [here](2021W24_Great_Lakes_fish/210608_tidytuesday_great_lakes_fish.Rmd).